MEETING SUSTAINABILITY GOALS

 Additionally, to ensure our wood fiber procurement practices are sustainable, we participate in SFI (Sustainable Forestry Initiative) and FSC (Forest Stewardship Council) chain of custody (COC) certification.
-Internationally recognized forest certification standards — such as SFI— provide customers and stakeholders with an objective, third-party determination of whether companies are implementing sustainable forestry practices and making products that come from legal and well-managed sources.
+Internationally recognized forest certification standards provide customers and stakeholders with an objective, third-party determination of whether companies are implementing sustainable forestry practices and making products that come from legal and well-managed sources.
 We are vocal supporters of the importance of these standards and the use of independent, third-party audits to verify compliance and promote sustainable forestry around the world.
-See here for our SFI Certification Document HERE.

-SMARTLAM JOINS OUR CLIENTS IN BEING RESPONSIBLE STEWARDS OF OUR ENVIRONMENT.
+SMARTLAM JOINS OUR PARTNERS IN BEING RESPONSIBLE STEWARDS OF OUR ENVIRONMENT.

 • Mass timber best practices

 • Research collaboration

-We support sustainable communities through the creation of lower carbon footprint commercial and residential buildings
+We support communities through the creation of lower carbon footprints for commercial and residential buildings

 We support our clients: